uutzinger/gearVRC/README.md

                         report level: 0(None), 1(Rate only), 2(Regular)
   -f, --fusion          turns on IMU data fusion
-  -v, --virtual         turns on virtual wheel and touchpad -m, --motion			attempts calculating velocity and postion -s <serial>, --serial <serial>
+  -v, --virtual         turns on virtual wheel and touchpad -m, --motion			attempts calculating velocity and position -s <serial>, --serial <serial>
                         serial port for reporting, e.g '/tmp/ttyV0' when you are using virtual ports 'socat -d -d